tscnlab/actigraphy-viz-challenge_/README.md

 ## Reproducing

-Downloaded data must be extracted in the `data` folder.  lient and partner data must be in the paths:
+Downloaded data must be extracted in the `data` folder.
+Client and partner data must be in the paths:

 - Clients: `data/Supplementary Material_Final/Data/CLIENT`
 - Partners: `data/Supplementary Material_Final/Data/PARTNER`